Balancing Work and Size with Bounded Buffers: Model Description and Algorithmic Framework

-If a packet is dropped prior to being {\em transmitted} (i.e., while it still has a positive number of required processing cycles), then it is lost.
-Note that dropping a packet may occur either upon its arrival, or due to a push-out decision while it is stored in the buffer.
-A packet contributes its size to the objective function only upon being successfully transmitted.
-The goal is to devise buffer management algorithms for each of the considered priority regimes that aim at maximizing the overall throughput, i.e., the overall number of bytes transmitted from the queue.

 We define a {\em greedy} buffer management policy as a policy that accepts all arrivals whenever there is available buffer space in the queue.
-Throughout this paper we only consider {\em work-conserving} schedulers, i.e. schedulers that never leave the processor idle unnecessarily.

-We say that an arriving packet $p$ {\em preempts} a packet $q$ that has already been accepted into the buffer iff $q$ is dropped in order to accommodate buffer space for $p$ and $p$ is admitted to the buffer instead.
-A buffer management policy is called a {\em push-out} policy whenever it allows packets to preempt currently stored packets.
-For any algorithm $ALG$ and any time-slot $t$, we define $IB^{ALG}_t$ as the set of packets stored in the buffer of algorithm $ALG$ at time $t$.
+We only consider {\em work-conserving} schedulers, i.e. schedulers that never leave the processor idle unnecessarily.
+An arriving packet $p$ {\em pushes out} a packet $q$ that has already been accepted into the buffer iff $q$ is dropped in order to free up buffer space for $p$ and $p$ is admitted to the buffer instead.
+A buffer management policy is called {\em push-out} if it allows packets to push out currently stored packets.
+For an algorithm $\mathalg$ and a time slot $t$, we define $IB^{\mathalg}_t$ as the set of packets stored in $\mathalg$'s buffer at time $t$.
 The number of {\em processing cycles} of a packet is key to our algorithms.
 Formally, for every time $t$, and every packet $p$ currently stored in the queue, its number of {\em residual processing cycles}, denoted $r_t(p)$, is defined to be the number of processing cycles it requires before it can be successfully transmitted.

-We consider both push-out and non-push-out policies. which are identified by the subscripts $\PO$ and $\NPO$ respectively.
-Furthermore, we will focus our attention on {\em priority-queueing} disciplines, which determine both the scheduling as well as the buffer management behaviour of the queue.
-Specifically, we will focus our attention on the following priorities, which differ by the parameter determining the priority.
-The parameters we consider are: \begin{inparaenum}[(i)] \item {\em processing}: in which the packet with the least amount of residual cycles has the top priority (referred to as SRPT), and \item {\em length}: in which the largest packet receives the top priority (referred to as LP). \end{inparaenum}
+Push-out and non-push-out policies will be denoted by $\PO$ and $\NPO$ respectively.
+We will focus our attention on {\em priority-queueing} disciplines, which determine both the scheduling and the buffer management behaviour of the queue.
+Specifically, we will focus our attention on the following priorities, which differ by the parameter determining the priority: \begin{inparaenum}[(i)] \item {\em processing}, in which the packet with the least amount of residual cycles has the top priority (referred to as SRPT); \item {\em length}, in which the largest packet receives the top priority (referred to as LP). \item {\em processing-to-length}, in which the packet with the least residual cycles to size ratio has the top priority (referred to as MEP). \end{inparaenum}